34 Little Life Skills Everyone Needs to Be a Grown-Up

 Pay a bill

 Paying your bills is Adulting 101, but it’s not as simple as handing over the money.
 You need to read through the bill and make sure it’s correct, check your bank balance for sufficient funds, ensure you’re paying it in a timely fashion, use the correct method, and make sure they got it and applied it correctly to your account.
 Follow these tips to save money on your household bills.

 Who doesn’t love the feel of freshly washed sheets?
 Or the look of white socks?
 Or the reassurance of clean underwear?
 No one, that’s who.
 The importance of learning how to properly use your washer (pro tip: Don’t use regular detergent in a high-efficiency machine) and dryer cannot be overstated.
 Avoid these other common laundry mistakes as well.

 There comes a day in every young person’s life when no one is kicking them out of bed in the morning and telling them where to be and when.
 It’s a milestone moment when you realize it’s all on you to make sure you get to work, do all your work, and not do too much work—and then get ‘er done.

 Understand a lease agreement

 Want to understand someone?
 Walk a mile in their shoes—or so the old saying goes.
 But how to actually show empathy in the real world generally doesn’t involve footwear.
 What it does involve is learning how to be a good listener and how to comfort and reassure others without being creepy or patronizing.
-Try these simple skills to boost your empathy.
+Check out these milestones everyone needs to reach by age 30.